 (a) Application.
-Unless the context indicates otherwise, this section applies to an electric utility and a customer that owns or operates a distributed energy resource (DER) that has a nameplate capacity of 250 kilowatts (kW) or less and is interconnected or seeking interconnection, except to the extent preempted by federal law.
+Unless the context indicates otherwise, this section applies to an electric utility and a customer that owns or operates a distributed energy resource (DER) that has a site-specific nameplate capacity up to 50 kilowatts (kW) or less or up to 25 kW of export capacity and is interconnected or seeking interconnection, except to the extent preempted by federal law.

-(1) This section establishes the terms and conditions that govern the interconnection and parallel operation of DERs to implement Public Utility Regulatory Act (PURA) §39.101(b)(3) and a natural gas distributed generation facility to implement PURA §35.036.
+(1) This section establishes the terms and conditions that govern the interconnection and parallel operation of DERs to implement Public Utility Regulatory Act (PURA) §39.101(b)(3) and a natural gas distributed generation facility smaller than 50 kW or up to 25 kW of export capacity, to implement PURA §35.036.

-(2) Sales of power by on-site DER and distributed natural gas generation facility in the intrastate wholesale market are subject to Subchapter I, §§25.191-25.203 of this chapter (relating to Open-Access Comparable Transmission Service for Electrical Utilities in the Electric Reliability Council of Texas).

-(3) The only part of this section that applies to an electric cooperative is subsection (n) of this section, as applicable.
+(2) The only part of this section that applies to an electric cooperative is subsection (n) of this section, as applicable.